Outdoor Toys for Toddlers

 This page contains affiliate links.
 We will receive a commission on qualifying purchases using these links.

 Splash Patrol Sprinkler Toy: Hook this up to your hose and the little worms sprinkle water out of the top!
-So cute and only $10!
+Affordable water play for under $20!
 Perfect for a summer day with a moving toddler.

 Step2 Cascading Cove w/Umbrella: This water table comes with an umbrella for some shade!
 Love the mat too so if you’re playing in the grass, your little one isn’t standing in a mud puddle by the end!
 Great for toddlers and preschoolers, too!

 Rain Showers Splash Pond Water Table: Another really great water table with several accessories!
 Water can “dump, spin, splash, shoot” and more!
-Great for toddlers and play dates with friends, too!
+Great water play for toddlers and play dates with friends, too!

 John Deere Tractor: Our neighbor has this ride-on tractor and it drives really well.
 Paul was finally old enough to get on it at 2 years, but needed help driving it.
 Perfect for 3 years and older, as your toddler has to push the pedal and steer!
 Love the wagon attachment to haul things!